Best Lossless Wireless Gaming Headset USA 2023

 But otherwise, the Arctis 7P / 7X is one of the best gaming headsets I’ve ever reviewed, and the sooner you can pick one up, the more you will be for the next console generation.
 Read further for our full SteelSeries Arctic 7P / 7X review.

 |Item model number||61505|

 The Lossless Wireless Gaming Headset SteelSeries Arctis 7P/7X is amazingly like the original Arctis 7.
 It is still a black plastic chassis with a thin steel headband and an elastic fitting strap.
-The 7P has blue features on the flexibly to coordinate with the PS5; The 7X has green features to coordinate with the Xbox Series X. Otherwise, the two are almost identical.
+The 7P has blue features with the flexibility to coordinate with the PS5; The 7X has green features to coordinate with the Xbox Series X. Otherwise, the two are almost identical.

 The right earcup features a sidetone volume dial on the 7P and a game/chat balance dial on the 7X, also as a power button.
 Left ear flap where most of the action occurs.
 Here, you have a mic mute button, a volume dial, a 3.5mm audio port, a micro-USB charging port, and a retractable, flexible microphone.
 There is also a proprietary SteelSeries port for easy 3.5mm audio and USB connections.

 As with the original Arctis 7, this setup is completely straightforward and much simpler than cramming two separate volume dials together on two different earrings, as some other hardware manufacturers do.
 It is also not strictly necessary to have a 3.5mm audio option, but still good, if you run out of battery while playing the handheld switch, or if you are still finishing some 3DS straggler.